Anshul-Ram/EIF-Neuron/README.md

 I used this in my one dimensional spiking neuron model which spikes when enough current is incident to the axon, it then sends a voltage spike down the axon.

+I did this as the project of my Maths Masters degree.